spyder-ide/spyder/spyder/utils/help/tutorial.rst

      In [ ]: hello()
      Later world

-The ability to execute *parts of the code* to update some objects in the console (in the example above, we updated the function object ``hello``), is of great use when developing and debugging more complex programs, and when re-creating objects/data in the console session takes time.
+The ability to execute *parts of the code* to update some objects in the :guilabel:`Console` (in the example above, we updated the function object ``hello``), is of great use when developing and debugging more complex programs, and when re-creating objects/data in the :guilabel:`Console` session takes time.
 For example, by modifying only the functions (or classes/objects, etc). that we are actually developing or debugging, we can keep re-using the data and other objects created previously.